MadChase/ChaseEnvs/Main Envs/Cage/README.md

 Left+Right rotation lasers: small lasers coming off of the top (affected by rotation events)
 Everything else is on Big Ring Neons:
 The Big Cube in the middle is LightID:101
-The fill lights from the lane are LightID:1001-1003 plus other fill lights for LightID:150-153
+The fill lights from under the lane are LightID: 150-153 plus other fill lights for LightID:150-153
 The lasers around the area are LightID:2001-2010.
 Tracks: You can mess with them though they should be working as intended.
 Too many to list so just look in you .dat file if you want to mess with them